 Please be aware you will go home from this class with a pattern and new skills, but not a finished piece of clothing.
-You may create a garment from your pattern at home or bring it to Intermediate Sewing or Sewing Open Workshop if you want company and mentorship.
+To complete your garment, proceed to Clothing Construction (Basic or Intermediate, depending on your experience level).

 Please note: This is a somewhat technical class.
 You will make a generic sloper, then adapt it for your own body.
 But you will not complete a personal item of clothing in this particular class.
 Be prepared for a lot of measuring and some math.

 Intermediate Sewing or equivalent experience.
 This class is for students with intermediate or advanced level sewing experience.

 You may use our sewing machines or bring your own.

 - straight pins

 - fabric scissors (Fiskars, Weiss or Gingher are recommended)

 - Sewing machine needles to fit Singer brand, size 12-14

 - 4 yards cotton muslin fabric

 - 2 colored pencils (different colors)